Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   Once you have updated the *start* and *end* properties, *click the **Deploy** button at the top of the blade*.

-  Now that Azure Data Facotry has been deployed, joined results will start to appear in the Azure Data Lake Store in `stream/joined` followed by scored results in `stream/scoring` etc. For more on how to monitor the pipeline, read [here](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-monitor-manage-pipelines).
+  Now that Azure Data Factory has been deployed, joined results will start to appear in the Azure Data Lake Store in `stream/joined` followed by scored results in `stream/scoring` etc. For more on how to monitor the pipeline, read [here](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-monitor-manage-pipelines).

 ## Visualization